ConYel/my_site_two/README.md

 Both optimists and pessimists contribute to society.
 The optimist invents the aeroplane, the pessimist the parachute.
 ― George Bernard Shaw

+Everything we hear is an opinion, not a fact.
+Everything we see is a perspective, not the truth.
+― Marcus Aurelius